 The Company's lease arrangement consists of an operating lease for the corporate office.
-On July 1, 2024, the Company entered into a four-year lease for office space.
+On July 1, 2024, the Company entered into a four-year lease for office space expiring in June 2028.
 The lease has no extension option.
-The lease payment is CDN\$9,500 per month and the lease expires in June 2028.
+The current monthly lease payment is approximately CDN\$9,500 consisting of both base rent and variable operating costs.